 Member of the British Computer Society (MBCS) UK> Work from Home

-MBCS falls under the Academic Qualifications and Professional Certifications category.
-For comparison with the information above, the following table provides summary statistics for all permanent job vacancies with remote or hybrid options requiring academic qualifications or professional certifications.
+MBCS is in the Academic Qualifications and Professional Certifications category.
+The following table is for comparison with the above and provides summary statistics for all permanent job vacancies with a WFH option and a requirement for academic qualifications or professional certifications.

 Permanent vacancies requiring academic qualifications or professional certifications